wwwebbify/JS-HashSort/README.md

 # JS-HashSort
-A performant sorting function for duplicate values - O(n)
+A performant sorting function for duplicate values - O(n log u)

 Uses a 'hash' table to store duplicate values, sorts the unique values, then returns the full sorted array.